How to Receive the Text Changed Event in the .NET MAUI Autocomplete?

 }

-Download the complete sample from the GitHub.
+Download the complete sample from GitHub.

 Conclusion

-Please let us know in the comments section below if you have any queries or require clarifications.
+Please let us know in the comments section below if you have any queries or require clarification.
 You can also contact us through our support forums, Direct-Trac, or feedback portal.
 We are always happy to assist you!